mkondel/GravityPaintPage/README.md

-Please send all requests to GravityPaint@protonmail.com
+Please send all requests to GravityPaint@proton.me